NEW – Winter Season COVID-19 Plan (Updated 11/08/2020)

 Below you’ll find information about how we will carry out this activity while adhering to the rules contained within the State Order.
 Athletes who participate must have a successful swim test on file.

-Any currently-enrolled CRRC Junior Athlete who has evidence of a successful swim test on file with Coach Cory.
+Any currently-enrolled CRRC Athlete who has evidence of a successful swim test on file with the club.

 Rowing will occur on Lake Monona and Monona Bay.

-It means a lot to these Juniors to get off the ergs and onto the water, to improve spirits, to breathe fresh air and move across the water.
+It means a lot to our athletes to be on the water and having a regular routine.
+This fall we look to have our athletes train on a routine basis in order to improve spirits, to breathe fresh air and move across the water.
 This has been a trying time for all, and providing our kids with something positive they can look forward to and participate in will help them and everyone around them.
 Doing it safely and thoughtfully will be one more way this rowing club can positively impact the lives of kids and families in Madison.

 CRRC has planned out a process, met with relevant club committee leaders, reviewed the plan with the Madison Police Department and the Dane County Sheriff’s Department to have a plan can be carried out to the benefit of our athletes.